mdiluz/ttrts/source/README.md

 	ttrts will then await order files from each participant

 	Once all order files have been received ttrts will calculate the turn and output a new gamestate file

+    In server and client mode, the client will output and read in these files while the server simulates the game

 	This process repeats until the game is over